C-Loftus/Princeton-Thesis/doc/main.md

 # Implementation

 With this background in mind, I will now proceed to discuss the implementation of my software and the various challenges I overcame.
 As stated previously, I sought to create a minimum viable product for implementing a full federated learning ecosystem.
 Each part of this ecosystem has a decoupled architecture which will allow new innovations to add features to specific parts of the system without needing to change others.

+## Codebase Walkthrough

+All of the code base for this paper can be found at [https://github.com/C-Loftus/Princeton-Thesis/](https://github.com/C-Loftus/Princeton-Thesis/).This code base is set up as a monorepo. `doc` holds all documentation including the code used to generate this thesis from its markdown source. `server` holds the code for the central federated learning server and all code for aggregating weights or controlling the system from its web API. `client` holds all the code that a user needs in order to do local training and interact with the server. `frontend` holds the React frontend for the central federated learning server.
+Finally, `numen-modifications` holds any code related to linux mobile devices and scripts to interact with them through voice, or modifications to existing software like `numen`.

+To build and replicate any software in this repository, there is either a makefile, `package.json` , or `pyproject.toml` file in each directory.
+A `.pythonversion` file specifies the proper version of python to use (python 3.8.14) and it is recommended to use pyenv to control python versions to match and avoid any version errors.

 ## Federated Learning Implementation